 - Explain that this is not a typical assessment.
 The students are administered 3-9 items grouped together in small testlets.
-Each testlet is at one level for one Essential Element. - Explain how the student accessed the assessment (computer or other device) and what accessibility supports were used. - Explain that the testlets can be either teacher-administered or computer-delivered, depending on the student. - Since the reports from a year's testing are being shared with the parents/guardians the following fall, consider sharing the Essential Elements for the next grade the child will be taught.
+Each testlet is at one level for one Essential Element. - Explain the adaptive nature of the spring DLM assessment by telling parents that the assessment is delivered online, and when the student completes a testlet, the system will present the next testlet at a higher, lower, or the same level as the previous one based on the items the student correctly answered. - Explain how the student accessed the assessment (computer or other device) and what accessibility supports were used. - Explain that the testlets can be either teacher-administered or computer-delivered, depending on the student. - Since the reports from spring testing are being shared with the parents/guardians the following fall, consider sharing the Essential Elements for the next grade the child will be taught.

 Be prepared to show examples of the Essential Elements.
 The Essential Elements are available to share.
 You may explain the assessment and what the student sees on the computer screen.
 However, do not give specific examples of assessment items.
 The assessment items are secure even after test administration is complete.
-Example testlets that can be shared with parents/guardians are available in the Instructional Resources (IE) (select the tab for the correct subject and then select "Testlets" on the left).
+Example testlets that can be shared with parents/guardians are available in the Instructional Resources (YE) (select the tab for the correct subject and then select "Testlets" on the left).